utran0612/man-in-the-middle-attack/README.md

 one cannot know with certainty that they are speaking to the intended party, at least not without using some form of cryptographic authentication.

-In this program, I'll implement the MitM attack to eavesdrop and change messages between Alice and Bob
+In this program, I'll implement the MitM attack to eavesdrop and change messages between Alice and Bob!

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install [pyaes]https://pypi.org/project/pyaes/().
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install [pyaes](https://pypi.org/project/pyaes/).

 ```bash
 sudo pip install pyaes